Generic Name: Fluticasone propionate

 - This medication should not be used on the face, underarms, or groin areas unless directed by a physician.

 - As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, contact the physician.

-The following tests may be helpful in evaluating patients for HPA axis suppression:
+Laboratory Tests: The following tests may be helpful in evaluating patients for HPA axis suppression: